 I was in love, but I was not blind.
 Marriage wasn’t the problem; the relationship had wider gaps.
 Rather than bridging them or concluding that they might not be fixable, I tried to whirl that relationship in the direction of marriage or at least a joint future.

 I now know that I never wanted to marry the guy.
-He was just my scapegoat else I would have had to find a new groom soon.
-The more I was pressured by my parents, the more I tried to construct the walls of a home around that guy, and thus pushed him away even further.
-He moved out.
+The more I felt pressured to get married, the more I tried to construct a home around him, and thus pushed him away even further.
 After what seemed like an era and many fall-offs, we broke up.
 I focused on my passion for writing and traveling and decided to go to South America.

 Hell broke loose.
 The tears of my mother could have filled the Indian ocean.
-My father strongly expressed his disappointment with my decision and asked how would I get married if I go to South America.
+My father was very disappointed and asked how would I get married if I go to South America.

 That’s when they advertised in the matrimony newspaper — a groom wanted for a Hindu Agarwal girl, IIT Delhi CS, 28, 5.6.